libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version 0.037b of the Aetherius Personal Assistant by LibraryofCelsus.com
+Version 0.038 of the Aetherius Personal Assistant by LibraryofCelsus.com

+**Version 0.038 requires a full DB Reset, a new memory Architecture has been implemented**

 More output examples can be found at https://github.com/libraryofcelsus/Aetherius_Ai_Assistant_Outputs